Federated Ensemble-Directed Offline Reinforcement Learning: Conclusion

 \section{Conclusion}

 We presented an approach for federated offline RL, accounting for the heterogeneity in the quality of the ensemble of policies that generated the data at the clients.
-We solved multiple challenging issues by systematically developing an empirically well-performing ensemble-directed approach entitled FEDORA, which extracts the collective wisdom of the policies and critics and discourages excessive reliance on irrelevant local data.
-We believe that our approach likely has value even in the federated supervised learning context when the data is drawn from sources of variable qualities, which we intend to explore formally in the future.
+We solved multiple challenging issues by systematically developing a well-performing ensemble-directed approach entitled FEDORA, which extracts the collective wisdom of the policies and critics and discourages excessive reliance on irrelevant local data.
+We demonstrated its performance on several simulation and real-world tasks.